 Practice Area

-We work collaboratively with Aboriginal governments and organizations to develop and implement their governance and management structures.
+We work collaboratively with Indigenous governments and organizations to develop and implement their governance and management structures.

 Photo credit: Doane Gregory

-We provide support and advice to Aboriginal governments in the development of sound, effective and culturally-appropriate governance practices.
+We provide support and advice to Indigenous governments in the development of sound, effective and culturally-appropriate governance practices.

-We draft constitutions, laws, policies, and procedures for Aboriginal governments, businesses, and institutions.
+We draft constitutions, laws, policies, and procedures for Indigenous governments, businesses, and institutions.
 Our work in this area arises in the context of day-to-day governance, treaty negotiations, and reconciliation negotiations and implementation.

 Aboriginal Laws Governance - BC coast ocean overlooking island